cobianzo/tetris-js/README.md

 # Tetris in JS

 Simple Tetris game made in vanilla Js, starting with Vite template.
+Everything insteresting in this project is in `main.js`.

 ## Development: